 The words you use are sooooo important and are what’s going to entice and draw people in.

-You need to be explaining what your reader's going to get, the benefits of it and how they can use it!
+You need to be explaining what your readers are going to get, the benefits of it and how they can use it!

-You don't just want be saying “Sign Up, Subscribe or Download”…
+You don’t just want to say “Sign-Up, Subscribe or Download”…

 Use your imagination and think about what would make you click on something and sign up!

 I have things like “I want it now Leah, Grab it here and Get it while you can”…

 These are much more personal and on track with my brand as to how I talk to my readers and subscribers.